Compression, Generalization and Learning: Proofs

 a cumbersome, but straightforward, computation gives the following general formula for the left-hand side of \eqref{eq:var_tilde_psi_eq_2}

 Substituting in \eqref{eq:var_tilde_psi_eq_2} and multiplying on the left and on the right by $N \alpha^{k+1}$, we then obtain

 which, in view of the multiplication by $N \alpha^{k+1}$, is equivalent to \eqref{eq:var_tilde_psi_eq_2} for $\alpha \neq 0$.
-In what follows, the usage of equation \eqref{eq:var_tilde_psi_eq_3} to investigate the solutions to \eqref{eq:var_tilde_psi_eq_2} will be limited to when the solutions belong to the interval $(0,1)$ (and, hence, the condition $\alpha \neq 0$ becomes irrelevant).
+In what follows, the usage of equation \eqref{eq:var_tilde_psi_eq_3} to investigate the solutions to \eqref{eq:var_tilde_psi_eq_2} will be limited to the interval $(0,1)$ (and, hence, the condition $\alpha \neq 0$ becomes irrelevant).
 As is clear, this is always the case for the solution greater than $k/N$, which upper bounds $\overline{\eps}_k$, while for the solution lower than $k/N$, which lower bounds $\underline{\eps}_k$, a sufficient condition for this solution to be in $(0,1)$ is that

 as shown in the following derivation. \begin{itemize} \item[] Start by noticing that

 where the latter implication follows from $4^x/x > \ee^x$ for $x \geq 0$.
 Since $\frac{4N+1}{N+\frac{\delta}{6}} > 4$ and $\frac{4N-i}{N-i} \geq 4$ for $i=0,1,\ldots,k-1$, the previous inequality implies that